 The fastest way to fix a series of wonky images in Lightroom is to batch edit cropping.

-After cropping the first photo I sync the setting across to the other images.
-Then I slightly adjust each one if necessary.
+After cropping the first photo in a series I sync the setting across to the entire set of images.
+Then I slightly adjust individual images if necessary.

 It’s a bit of a fiddle, but it takes less time than cropping each image from scratch.

 I use this Lightroom batch editing technique a lot!
 I often put a very slight vignette on my images to draw the eye in to the subject.